NTNU-IDI/TDT4900-Blockchain-Based-SSI-for-Homecare/backend/README.md

 npx hardhat node
 npx hardhat run scripts/deploy.ts --network localhost
 ```
-Update .env with the contract address
+Update .env in all modules with the contract address

 ```shell
 npx hardhat run scripts/updateHealthRecord.ts --network localhost npx hardhat run scripts/getHealthRecord.ts --network localhost
 ```

+Update .env in all modules with the user (owner) address

 ### To get a list of updates done to the health record:
 ```shell